nabla/sample-app/README.md

-The code of the `app` directory is a simple web application that integrates the [Nabla Core API](https://docs.nabla.com).
+The code of the `app` directory is a simple demo web application that integrates the [Nabla Core API](https://docs.nabla.com).

 To test it on your machine:
 - First you need to configure an OAuth client.
 To do so: